alloy-rs/core/crates/sol-types/type_system.md

 Users will typically want to interact with `SolType`.
 When using errors, events, or calls, users will want to import the relevant trait, and use the specialized coding methods.

+Users of EIP-712 will need the `SolStruct` trait.
+It provides a full EIP-712 implementation via `SolStruct::eip712_signing_hash`.